 Naoise Cosgrove was appointed Managing Partner in 2015.

-In 2016 the firm celebrates its 75th anniversary.
+In 2016 the firm celebrated its 75th anniversary.
 Our Audit department also welcomed Dublin Accountancy firm Phelan Prescott + Co in December, adding two new partners – Brian Geraghty and Neil Davitt, along with their team.